Genting takes stake in Australia's Echo, sparks takeover talk

 A source familiar with the situation said the board of Echo had not had any discussions with Genting ahead of the news about its stake.

-Packer has attracted several former politicians to help with his lobbying cause, including former Victorian state premier Jeff Kennett as Packer’s nominee to the board of Echo.

-Echo said in a statement on Friday that Story wanted the shareholders to vote on his position, but accepted the board’s view that he should resign ahead of the meeting.
+Echo said in a statement on Friday that Story wanted the shareholders to vote on his position, but accepted the board’s view that he should resign.

 “The board of Echo has formed the view that the ongoing disruptive campaign concerning the resolution proposed to be put to an Extraordinary General Meeting of Echo for the removal of Mr Story was damaging to the company, and that it was in the best interests of shareholders that Mr Story not contest the resolution,” Echo said.